Maison-de-la-Simulation/hrmes/concept/concept.md

 # Concept note on the use of IA to accelerate spinup of OGCM

+The objective is to study the acceleration of the equilibration of ocean currents in the IPSL global climate model (IPSLCM6).
+This equilibration phase also constrains the calibration of the parameters, and all of this ultimately represents 500% of the computational cost of the final simulations, used by scientific projects or by IPCC reports.

+The acceleration by artificial intelligence models deployed on Jean Zay computer should greatly reduce this initialization phase of the climate models, and facilitate changes in spatial resolution in particular.

+The idea is to have an AI inference model that extrapolates a series of simulation time steps (in months/years) and then reinjects the extrapolated solution into the climate model to perform new simulation steps.
+These two steps would be repeated as many times as necessary to obtain a stable algorithm that converges to a physically admissible solution comparable to full equilibria, while greatly reducing the number of time steps calculated explicitly with the model.

 ## Motivation

 * an illustration of spin-up time from the QUEST project